jonnonz1/nz-statute-book/acts/public/2020/racing-industry-act-2020.md

 **Transfer of assets**

-### 24 Transfer of assets on dissolution of club
+### 24 Transfer of assets when club ceases to exist or is dissolved
-(1) This section applies if a racing club is dissolved by any means (including under section 36(3)).
+(1) This section applies if a racing club ceases to exist as a legal entity or is dissolved by any means (including under section 36(3)).
 (2) Subject to section 25, the assets of the racing club remaining after all creditors’ claims on the club have been satisfied vest in the racing code with which the club was registered.
 (3) The code must consider whether any action (for example, a payment) is warranted to recognise the community interest (if any) in any racing venue or venues of the racing club that are vested in the code.
+(4) This section applies despite anything to the contrary in— (a) the Incorporated Societies Act 2022 (in particular, sections 215 to 224 of that Act do not apply to a racing club); or (b) the Charitable Trusts Act 1957.

 ### 25 Transfer of assets if racing clubs combine
 (1) This section applies if 2 or more racing clubs propose to combine to form 1 club.
-(2) The assets of a club that proposes to dissolve as a result of that combination may, with the approval of the racing code with which it is registered, be transferred to the club with which it proposes to combine.
+(2) The assets of a club that proposes to cease to exist as a legal entity or dissolve as a result of that combination may, with the approval of the racing code with which it is registered, be transferred to the club with which it proposes to combine.

 **Transfer of surplus venues**